 From luxury boutiques to independent clothing retailers, flea markets and high street stores, the Dutch capital offers a fantastic range of shopping options to suit a variety of styles, tastes and budgets.

-The term ‘flea market’ may not have the most appealing ring to it, but the Waterlooplein Market is an Amsterdam institution which appeals to fashion lovers and bargain hunters alike.
-This daily flea market, located just a short walk away from The Radisson Blu Hotel, Amsterdam, attracts hundreds of traders and bargain hunters each day.
-The stalls sell everything from antiques to books, vinyl records, leather fabrics and jewellery.
-And if you’re on the look-out for the next big fashion trends, this may well be the place to find it.
+The term 'flea market' may not have the most appealing ring to it, but the Waterlooplein Market is an Amsterdam institution which appeals to fashion lovers and bargain hunters alike.
+This daily flea market, located just a short walk away from The Radisson Blu Hotel, Amsterdam City Center, attracts hundreds of traders and bargain hunters each day.
+The stalls sell everything from antiques to books, vinyl records, art and jewellery.
+And if you're on the look-out for the next big fashion trends, this may well be the place to find it.
 The market attracts a host of wannabe fashion designers and traders looking to get their foot on the ladder, so keep an eye out for bargain deals on quality items.
 You can also sample a range of freshly cooked cuisine from around the world, featuring European, African and Middle-Eastern influences.

 Exclusive shopping in the heart of the capital